Get A Fresh Start. Each New Day.

-So often we feel like we aren’t making the progress we want in our spiritual life—we think, “I’m praying the same way, sinning the same way, and not much seems to change.”
-Or we don’t pray like we should, and we keep putting off our deeper “Yes” to God until tomorrow.
-We might tell ourselves that we’ll make a new beginning “when circumstances are different, or when the right time comes.”
-In the meantime, we coast along the same old path.
+So often we feel like we aren’t making the progress we want in our spiritual life.
+We think, “I’m praying the same way, sinning the same way, and not much seems to change.”

-But the Lord doesn’t want us to be discouraged by our lack of progress.
-He constantly calls us to start fresh!
+The Lord doesn’t want us to be discouraged by our lack of progress.
+He constantly calls us to start afresh!
 He wants nothing more than to wash away the sins of our past, and to have us entrust our present and future to His Providence.
 He wants us to say “Yes” to Him today, and to experience the joy and peace He has in store for us.

 All that remains is to begin again, to start fresh, today and every day.